googlemaps/v3-utility-library/README.md

 ## Description

-In this project you can find a set packages developed for Google Maps JavaScript API v3.
+In this project you can find a utility packages developed for the Google Maps JavaScript API V3.

+## Documentation

+Documentation for the utility packages below can be found at https://googlemaps.github.io/v3-utility-library/.

 ## Packages
 - @googlemaps/jest-mocks Jest mocks for Google Maps in TypeScript